mvolkmann/blog/src/healthkit.md

 If the user denies permission to access a particular kind of data and the app is run again later, it will not prompt the user for permission again.
-TODO: Can you detect in an app that a permission was denied?

 To grant permission later:

 1. Launch the Health app.